 - the court decisions as to whether support should continue show no real pattern, and the outcomes vary based on myriad factors (including whether the child has a career plan, and whether his or her aspirations are appropriate in the overall context of the family environment (which can include the parents’ own level of education, the family’s resources, and the level of education reached by siblings).

 In other words, support obligations in any given family situation must be determined on a case-by-case basis.
 This can leave parents confused, and more importantly can lead to disagreement between them.

 Do you have questions about whether to support an adult child who is still in school?
 We can provide fact-specific advice.
-Contact us for a free consultation.
+Contact us for a consultation.